zhangbin188/ConsumerESU/README.md

 Important Note
 --------------

-- Once you successfully got `DeviceEnrolled` status, and to avoid changing or reverting the state,
+- If you only have one user account, once you successfully got `DeviceEnrolled` status,
+and to avoid changing or reverting the state, specially for EEA or geo-blocked regions,
 it is recommended to disable all related Consumer ESU scheduled tasks.
 - To do so, run *`Consumer_ESU_ScheduledTasks.cmd`* as administrator, and press 1 to disable them.
 - You can reenable them anytime using 2nd option of the same script.